BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 [*132*]

-[*Sword-mace — Young Balin carries a fearsome weapon, part sword and part spiked mace.*]
+[*Sword-mace â€” Young Balin carries a fearsome weapon, part sword and part spiked mace.*]

 [*This weapon may use the Feint or Bash Special